-GP2 People of all ages, backgrounds and physical

-abilities can access public meetings and information.
+GP2 People of all ages, backgrounds and physical abilities can access public meetings and information.

-- PP2.1 Make information and outreach materials available through a variety of means. - PP2.2 Use and consistently evaluate new technologies to improve ways for community members to receive information and provide input. - PP2.3 Evaluate and pursue creative_intentional_methods to inform and engage community members, vulnerable and/or overburdened_populations, overburdened_communities on the frontline, and underrepresented groups who may not ordinarily get involved in civic affairs, including vulnerable populations and overburdened communities.
+PP2.1 Make information and outreach materials available through a variety of means.

+PP2.2 Use and consistently evaluate new technologies to improve ways for community members to receive information and provide input.

+PP2.3 Evaluate and pursue creative intentional methods to inform and engage community members, vulnerable and/or overburdened populations, communities on the frontline, and under-represented groups who may not ordinarily get involved in civic affairs.